Create and populate a dataset

 For unstructured data, go to the Files tab where you can upload files from your computer or another location your data is stored via an integration.
 You can put these into folders and create index tables to better keep track of.

-Note that any files uploaded here can't be transformed in the project tool or queried across Redivis (which require the table format).
+Note that any files uploaded here can't be transformed in the workflow tool or queried across Redivis (which require the table format).

 Make sure any files you upload here contain this dataset's data.
 Any files with information about the data (such as data dictionaries or usage guides) should be uploaded as documentation on the Overview tab.